Block Strings

 d |abc

-Base Indent Detection
+Base Indent

-Let \( I_{parent} \) denote the indentation level of the entry’s key (the number of leading spaces on the key’s line).
+Let \( I_{parent} \) denote the indentation level of the entry’s key (the number of leading spaces on the key’s line). \( I_{base} \) is determined in one of two ways:

 \( I_{base} \) must satisfy \( I_{base} > I_{parent} \).
-If the first content line has \( I_{base} \le I_{parent} \), the block string has no content lines (the body is empty) and parsing stops.
+If the line has \( I_{base} \le I_{parent} \), the block string has no content lines (the body is empty) and that line belongs to the outer scope.
+If EOF immediately follows the header, the body is empty.

 key |